Yarragon

 Population growth drivers in Yarragon are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of February 2026, the population of the suburb of Yarragon is estimated to be around 2,059.
+As of Feb 2026, the estimated population of the suburb of Yarragon is around 2,059.
 This figure reflects an increase of 166 people since the 2021 Census, which reported a population of 1,893.
-The change is inferred from AreaSearch's estimate of the resident population at 1,876 in June 2024, based on examination of the latest ERP data release by the ABS, and an additional 18 validated new addresses since the Census date.
-This level of population results in a density ratio of 30 persons per square kilometer.
-Yarragon's growth rate of 8.8% since the 2021 census exceeded the Rest of Vic.'s rate of 8.1%, positioning it as a growth leader in the region.
+The change was inferred from AreaSearch's estimate of the resident population at 1,876 in June 2024 and the validation of 18 new addresses since the Census date.
+This results in a population density ratio of 30 persons per square kilometer.
+Yarragon's growth rate of 8.8% since the 2021 census exceeded the Rest of Vic.'s rate of 8.1%.
 Interstate migration contributed approximately 46.0% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.
-AreaSearch's projections for Yarragon are based on ABS/Geoscience Australia data released in 2024, using 2022 as the base year.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.

-For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections released in 2023, with adjustments made through a method of weighted aggregation of population growth from LGA to SA2 levels.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted employing weighted aggregation methods from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-According to these projections, the suburb is expected to expand by 326 persons to 2041, reflecting an increase of 9.8% in total over the 17-year period.
+According to these projections, an above median population growth is expected in national regional areas, with the suburb of Yarragon projected to expand by 309 persons to 2041, reflecting a total increase of 6.1% over the 17 years.

 Frequently Asked Questions - Population